soundspectrum/replicant/README.md

    * A low-level API for performing operations on RObjects (binary operations, invocation of callables, etc.).
 Accesses to RObjects are currently synchronized via a straightforward multiple-reader-single-writer concurrency scheme.

-   * An extensible concurrent mark-and-sweep garbage collector.
+   * An preliminary implementation of a concurrent mark-and-sweep garbage collector.

    * Execution context and thread management APIs.